Nathan Healy

 Leasing Solar Panels

-Tulsa homeowners have solar lease options available through major utility providers including Oklahoma Electric Coop (OEC), Oklahoma Gas & Electric (OG&E), and Public Service of Oklahoma (PSO).
-With a solar lease, you pay a fixed monthly amount for your system—typically lower than your current electric bill—without the upfront investment costs.
+If you’re considering solar in Tulsa, you don’t have to pay the full cost upfront.
+Palmetto offers a solar lease through its LightReach program — available to homeowners served by Oklahoma Electric Coop (OEC), Oklahoma Gas & Electric (OG&E), and Public Service of Oklahoma (PSO).
+With a lease, you pay a predictable fixed monthly amount based on your system’s estimated production, rather than a large upfront investment.

 Go solar without the investment